CIVICUS Solidarity Fund (CSF)

 Priority will be given to small, informal groups and individuals from the global south and from contexts with restricted spaces.
 However, if duly motivated, proposals can be also accepted from established organisations of different geographies/contexts.

-- Are you trying to address a specific problem/need or to support cutting edge work and innovative ideas?
+- You are trying to address a specific problem or need for a particular community.
+You may also be aiming to support cutting edge work and innovative ideas also geared at assisting or enhancing the needs of a targeted community.
 Costs of legal action, media coverage, travel/participation support to mission-aligned events and enhancing safety/wellness of activists and their communities are also admissible.

-- Does your applicant and/or proposed initiative clearly strengthen civil society and citizen action, contributing to a more just, inclusive and sustainable world?
+- Your application and/or proposed initiative clearly strengthens civil society and citizen action, contributing to a more just, inclusive and sustainable world.

 Rapid Response Funding

-- Are you a CIVICUS voting member or has your application been referred to the fund by a CIVICUS voting member or the Secretariat?
+- If you are not a CIVICUS voting or associate member, then please have your application referred to us by a CIVICUS voting member or by the Secretariat.

 Flexible Funding Application